-Guerilla Gardens have been popping up all over Madrid since the recent crisis – people have been reclaiming disused land for use as public space by planting trees and vegetables.
-These former illegal gardens were and are often met with strong protest, yet the battle is slowly being won with permission finally being granted by the town hall, allowing the concept to gain traction throughout the city.
+Guerilla gardens have been popping up all over Madrid since the recent crisis – people have been reclaiming disused land for use as public space by planting trees and vegetables.
+These formerly illegal gardens were and often still are met with strong disapproval, but the battle is slowly being won.
+With permission finally granted by the town hall, the concept is beginning to gain traction throughout the city.

 Those affected the most were the neighbours, witnessing their barrios turning into patches of wasteland.
 Many homeless people affected by the crisis would move in, and in extreme cases so would alcoholics and drug users, making the area unsafe for the local residents.

-It came as a no-brainer to many that this land could be better used, and in what better way in such a densely-populated city like Madrid than as a community garden that all the neighbours could enjoy.
+It came as a no-brainer to many that this land could be better used – and what better way in a city as densely populated city as Madrid than as a community garden that all the neighbours could enjoy.

-The most sophisticated example of guerilla gardening in Madrid is Esta Es Una Plaza in Lavapiés.
-Since being granted permission by the town hall, it’s been growing since 2008 and is enjoyed by a spectrum of locals, from small children playing in the sandpit and reading books in the open-air library, to teenagers hanging out with their friends and families tucking into picnics and tinto de verano.
+The most sophisticated example of guerilla gardening in Madrid is Esta es una Plaza in Lavapiés.
+Since being granted permission by the town hall in 2008, it’s been growing steadily and is now enjoyed by a broad spectrum of locals, from small children playing in the sandpit and reading books in the open-air library to teenagers hanging out with their friends and families tucking into picnics and tinto de verano.

-This is a relatively recent addition to the Madrid guerilla garden network, lying on the site of an old bungalow.
-Madrid’s former conservative mayor destroyed initial attempts to create this garden by filling it in with concrete ensuring nothing would grow, but the neighbours persisted and have now planted fruit trees and created raised vegetable patches and even created a small dining area.
+This relatively recent addition to Madrid’s guerilla garden network lies on the site of an old bungalow.
+Madrid’s previous (conservative) mayor thwarted initial attempts to create this garden by filling it in with concrete, ensuring nothing would grow, but the neighbours persisted and have now planted fruit trees and created raised vegetable patches and even a small dining area.
 Madrid’s current mayor, Manuela Carmena, visited this site last year and was proud of what she saw.

 MICROGARDENS IN LAVAPIES